abiosoft/caddy-docker/README.md

 This image is built from [source code](https://github.com/mholt/caddy).
 As such, it is subject to the project's [Apache 2.0 license](https://github.com/mholt/caddy/blob/baf6db5b570e36ea2fee30d50f879255a5895370/LICENSE.txt), but it neither contains nor is subject to [the EULA for Caddy's official binary distributions](https://github.com/mholt/caddy/blob/545fa844bbd188c1e5bff6926e5c410e695571a0/dist/EULA.txt).

+### Let's Encrypt Subscriber Agreement
+Caddy may prompt to agree to [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/documents/2017.11.15-LE-SA-v1.2.pdf).
+This is configurable with `ACME_AGREE` environment variable.
+Set it to true to agree. `ACME_AGREE=true`.

 ## Getting Started